visgl/deck.gl/docs/api-reference/arcgis/overview.md

 This function can be used to load any module that ships with the ArcGIS API for JavaScript, plus an additional `arcGIS` module that acts as an interface between deck.gl and ArcGIS.

-At the moment only 2D integration with `MapView` is supported; it is provided by the `arcGIS.ArcGISDeckLayer` class.
+At the moment only 2D integration with `MapView` is supported; it is provided by the `ArcGISDeckLayer` class.

 ## Installation